Anzoátegui: Economy

 The economy of the state is dominated by the exploitation of oil and natural gas.
-The "José Antonio Anzoátegui Petrochemical Complex" located in Jose to the east of Barcelona, is one of the largest petrochemical complexes in Latin America.
+The "José Antonio Anzoátegui Petrochemical Complex", located in José, to the east of Barcelona, is one of the largest petrochemical complexes in Latin America.
 Anzoátegui also prospers in the fishing industry, tourism, small-scale agriculture and extensive cattle raising.

 The economy of Anzoátegui State is characterized by the predominance of oil and agricultural activities, however, there are favorable expectations of development in the secondary and tertiary sectors, with the installation of important industries such as: automotive, construction materials, oil derivatives, agro-industry, and on the other hand, tourist, commercial and financial activities.

 The production of hydrocarbons represents an important part within the national context, occupying a considerable physical space.
 In the Anaco-Aragua sector in Barcelona and El Tigre are the aspects related to the extraction phase, while the industrial activities of refining are carried out in Puerto La Cruz and San Roque.
 Likewise, the Cryogenic Complex of Oriente is located in Jose.
 The largest proportion of the so-called "Orinoco Belt" is located in the south of the state, constituting the largest oil reserve on the planet.

-The agricultural activity has been experiencing a growth based, fundamentally, in the increase of the occupied surface after having passed a prolonged period of stagnation, as a consequence of the development of the oil activity.
+The amount of land used for agricultural activity has been growing after a prolonged period of stagnation, as a consequence of the development of the oil activity.
 According to the Agricultural Statistical Yearbook of the MAC 89/91, the main items cultivated in the state are: soy, peanuts, corn, cotton, cane, sorghum, coffee, cocoa, cambur, roots and tubers.
-Another relevant agricultural activity is the exploitation of forest resources: according to the statistics of the Venezuelan Autonomous Forest Service (SEFORVEN), for the year 1990 the entity had a production of wood in rolls of 1 033 100 m³ (0,18 % of the national total).
+Another relevant agricultural activity is the exploitation of forest resources: according to the statistics of the Venezuelan Autonomous Forest Service (SEFORVEN), for the year 1990 the state produced 1,033,100 m3 of wood logs (0.18% of the national total).

 In the cattle activity they emphasize: cattle with 614 097 heads; pigs with 100 097 heads and birds with 4 019 816 units.
 The development of the state has been centered in the coastal strip, where 50% of the population is located, generating conflicts of use by the occupation of the space between the tourist, industrial oil, mining, residential and commercial activities.

 Tourism currently plays an important role in the development of Puerto La Cruz and other coastal towns.

 International restaurant company Churro Mania originated in the Anzoateguian city of Lecheria.

 Industrial: Crude and refined petroleum, natural gas and its derivatives, coal, cement, food products and beverages.

 Forestry: olive, araguaney, ceiba, cereiba, cereipo, cují, jobo and vera.

 Minerals: siliceous sands, limestone, coal, oil, etc.